The Ultimate 2022 Budget Travel Guide To Hong Kong

 Where to eat

 You’ll never go hungry in Hong Kong.
-You can have different gastronomic adventures with every cuisine imaginable as there are a lot.
+You can have different gastronomic adventures with every cuisine imaginable, as there are many.

 DiVino Wine Bar and Restaurant

 Moderately priced menu options attract guests to this Italian Restaurant.
-Still, more than that, the romantic ambiance and its authentic servings of pasta, antipasti, Italian desserts, and of course, wines make it the go-to place for tourists who wish to have a taste of Italy in Hong Kong.
+Still, more than that, the romantic ambiance and its authentic servings of pasta, antipasti, Italian desserts, and wines make it the go-to place for tourists wishing to have a taste of Italy in Hong Kong.

 Bistecca Italia Steak House